Mehovic99/Discord-Music-Bot/README.md

 The above image shows the Main class that I have built.
 I used Discord Development commanad cogs in order to import the commands that I have set for my bot inside the main class so that it can be executed on launch.
 Seocond, I defined within the client the prefix that the Bot should use in order to execute its commands that have been set in the class Song.
-The client is used to initiate the BOT with the said commands
+The client is used to initiate the BOT with the said commands.

 **UPDATE:** I have imported flask in order to create a temporary testing server to see how the bot will handle on a discord server.
-The class that implements this feature is the new class called **keep_alive**
+The class that implements this feature is the new class called **keep_alive**.

+**UPDATE:** Another feature that has been added is that now I have created an environment for my BOT token so that it can remain a secret and still be operable to other users, without the BOT being modified for malicious use.

 ### Song class